 The risks are far too high to gamble with your brand.
 Instead of rolling the dice and hoping for the best, companies that engage consistently with customers and prospects outperform their competitors and steadily build their brand.
 They start with a concrete mission, backed by a plan with actionable steps.
 And they execute this plan with absolute consistency, while continuously measuring to determine how to optimize and improve.

 For example, one of our clients in the packaging industry steadily grew from a $7 million to $40 million company in just 10 years.
 How did they do it?
-Early on, the company had a limited budget for marketing.
+Early on, the company, a plastic packaging manufacturer, had a limited budget for marketing.
 Delia Associates helped build their brand by making the most of what they already had: expert knowledge in a category niche and unique perspectives on consumer behavior.
 Company leadership was already confident in their ability to command a position of thought-leadership in the industry.
 They needed the right positioning, focus, and content strategy to execute.
 That’s where we came in.

 We created a content plan that showcased their niche of expertise and continuously reinforced a clear and differentiated brand position.
 We executed consistently, deploying targeted and highly thought-provoking communications monthly, and all the while, always reaffirming their brand position.
 The brand became known for its insight into the industry’s most pressing issues and willingness to raise hot topics.
 Consistency became a hallmark of the brand, as a loyal core audience began to grow.
 With click-through rates on e-mail content routinely well over 25%, it was clear that we were reaching the right audience with the right message.
 Today, this client works with some of the largest consumer brands and retailers in the world.
 And their brand continues to thrive.

 So, how do you create a consistent brand?
 The good news is that doing so doesn’t necessarily require a hefty budget or a huge staff.
 Instead, you need focus, discipline and excellent execution.